 Jonathan C. Mattingly

-Jonathan grew up in Charlotte where he attended Irwin Ave elementary and Charlotte Country Day.
+Jonathan C. Mattingly grew up in Charlotte.
 He graduated from the NC School of Science and Mathematics and received a BS is Applied Mathematics with a concentration in physics from Yale University.
-After two years abroad with a year spent at ENS Lyon studying nonlinear and statistical physics on a Rotary Fellowship, he returned to the US to attend Princeton University where he obtained a PhD in Applied and Computational Mathematics in 1998.
-After 4 years as a Szego assistant professor at Stanford University and a year as a member of the IAS in Princeton, he moved to Duke in 2003.
-He is currently a Professor of Mathematics and of Statistical Science.
+After two years abroad on a Rotary Fellowship, he returned to the US to attend Princeton University where he obtained a PhD in Applied and Computational Mathematics.
+After 4 years at Stanford University and a year as a member of the IAS in Princeton, he moved to Duke in 2003.
+He is currently a James B. Duke Professor of Mathematics and a Professor of Statistical Science.